filipkro/asv_caltech/README.md

+# Autonomous boat used for river mapping developed at Caltech summer of 2019

 #Running the Boat in remote control mode
 ##Powering the boat
 Make sure the boat is properly powered before attempting to turn it on.
 The boat